alexandrainst/danlp/docs/models/sentiment_analysis.md

-#### :wrench: SpaCy Sentiment
+#### 🔧 SpaCy Sentiment

 SpaCy sentiment is a text classification model trained using spacy built in command line interface.
 It uses the CoNLL2017 word vectors, read about it [here](https://github.com/alexandrainst/danlp/blob/master/docs/models/embeddings.md) .

-The model is trained using hard distil of the [Bert Tone](https://github.com/alexandrainst/danlp/blob/master/docs/models/sentiment_analysis.md#wrenchbert-tone) (beta) - Meaning,  the Bert Tone model is used to make predictions on 50.000 sentences from Twitter and 50.000 sentences from [Europarl7](http://www.statmt.org/europarl/).
+The model is trained using hard distil of the [BERT Tone](https://github.com/alexandrainst/danlp/blob/master/docs/models/sentiment_analysis.md#wrenchbert-tone) (beta) - Meaning,  the BERT Tone model is used to make predictions on 50.000 sentences from Twitter and 50.000 sentences from [Europarl7](http://www.statmt.org/europarl/).
 These data is then used to trained a spacy model.
 Notice the dataset has first been balanced between the classes by oversampling.
 The model recognizes the classses: 'positiv', 'neutral' and 'negative'.

 It is a first version.